finos/datahelix/docs/GettingStarted.md

 The current profile outputs random text strings for the `firstName` field.
 Depending on what you are intending to use the data for this may or may not be appropriate.
 For testing purposes, you are likely to want output data that has a lot of variability.
 However, if you are using the generator to create simulation data, then the generated data from this profile may not be good enough.

 There are a few different approaches we could use to try to make the data more realistic.
 We could try to use a more comprehensive regex.
 However, the datahelix gives us a few other options which could be quite useful.
-We could for example make use of the [`firstname`](UserGuide.md#Data-Types) type.
+For example, we could make use of the [`firstname`](UserGuide.md#Data-Types) type.

 ## Data types